Program Overview

 CUSTOMIZED PRACTICUM EXPERIENCES

-Projects with an outside non-JHSPH preceptor: Projects can be developed in other settings through their own connections, networks, prior work experience, etc. According to the CEPH accreditation document, “Applied practice experiences may involve governmental, non-governmental, non-profit, industrial and for-profit settings or appropriate university-affiliated settings.
+Projects with an outside non-BSPH preceptor: Projects can be developed in other settings through their own connections, networks, prior work experience, etc. According to the CEPH accreditation document, “Applied practice experiences may involve governmental, non-governmental, non-profit, industrial and for-profit settings or appropriate university-affiliated settings.
 To be appropriate for applied practice experience activities, university-affiliated settings must be primarily focused on community engagement, typically with external partners.
 University health promotion or wellness centers may also be appropriate.”1

 Examples of customized projects include but are not limited to: